godwokenrises/godwoken-doc/versioned_docs/version-1.5(WIP)/gwScripts.md

 ### Deposit Lock

-A layer1 user can join the Rollup by creating a deposit cell.
-Godwoken collects deposit cells from the layer1 blockchain and puts them into the input of the tx which submits layer-2 block.
+A layer-1 user can join the Rollup by creating a deposit cell.
+Godwoken collects deposit cells from the layer1 blockchain and puts them into the input of the tx which submits to a layer-2 block.

 If the deposit is not processed by Godwoken, the sender can unlock a deposit cell after `cancel_timeout`.